Training, research and innovation empower health care workers.

 The African Medical and Research Foundation (AMREF) today received the World Federation of Public Health Associations 2012 Organisational Award.
 The award is bestowed in recognition of an organisation’s outstanding achievements in and contributions to the field of public health and is presented every three years.
 Read more

 Participants including AMREF's team at the 2nd Global Forum on Human Resources for Health have adopted the Bangkok Outcome Statement.
-The statement reinforces the principles of the Kampala Declaration made at the 1st Global Forum on Human Resources for Health in Uganda in 2010.
 Read more